giraugh/fish.time/README.md

-# time.fish
+# 🐟 Fish.Time
-Simple Time Tracker Application for RMIT Cloud Computing project
+A Simple Time Tracker Webapp created in React